1.4.32 Internal Control Review Program

 Program Scope and Objectives

 2. Purpose: Internal controls include activities used to monitor processes, procedures and programs to ensure they are operating as intended.
 Effective internal controls are also the first line of defense for safeguarding assets, preventing and detecting errors and mitigating risk.
 Internal controls are a vital tool allowing each manager to evaluate and monitor programs proactively and eliminate deficiencies timely.
-Business unit program managers have the primary responsibility for ensuring effective controls over their specific programs.
+Operating division program managers have the primary responsibility for ensuring effective controls over their specific programs.
 The ICR analyst performs reviews to determine whether there are any internal control deficiencies and provides recommendations to improve or strengthen internal controls.
 The ICR program assists IRS senior leadership with oversight by providing independent insight into the status of program controls.

 3. Audience: IRS managers and employees.